SamCH93/ppReplication/README.md

 make pdf
 ```

-this should reproduce all analyses and output the file `pppooling.pdf` in the
+this should reproduce all analyses and output the file `ppreplication.pdf` in
-paper directory.
+the paper directory.

 Although our analysis depends on only few dependencies, this approach may lead
 to different results (or not even compile successfully) in the future if R or an